statycc/loop-fission/README.md

 - some utility scripts may not work because of this change
 - modify `utilities/benchmark_list` to fix

-The parallel programs are in `parallel`
+The parallel programs are in `parallel/`

 - The transformation needs to be applied manually here
 - any filename that start with `_` has not yet been modified